Aragon, Antioquia

-The township it presents a very good participation of the community in its different festivals such as: the traditional altar of San Isidro that is the last weekend of June, the festivities of the Virgen del Carmen that are on July 16, The festivities of river of Aragon that are in the first weekend of November and communal Christmas, among other activities.
+The township presents a big participation of the community in its different festivals such as: the traditional altar of San Isidro that is the last weekend of June, the festivities of the Virgen del Carmen that are on July 16, The festivities of river of Aragon that are in the first weekend of November and communal Christmas, among other activities.

 History and Geography

 Aragon was one of the first sites in Santa Rosa de Osos where population was established in the eighteenth century; the site was named in ancient times as Tierradentro and due to the gold richness of the region the chapel was built (which would later be replaced by the monumental Church it currently has) and a well-defined population nucleus was established that would later go on to take the name of Aragon.

 It is erected as a township by Agreement No. 22 (July 12, 1912).
 Santa Rosa de Osos Municipal Council.